This page is for anyone who is not familiar with Broker Price Opinions BPOs and/or the BPO Industry. The following is discussed:

 Due to the financial practicality and quick turnaround time of a BPO, banks and lenders order BPOs from a BPO Company.
 The BPO Company in turn contacts a Real Estate professional to complete the BPO.
 The BPO Company pays the Real Estate professional for the BPO report.
 BPOs have become a lucrative niche in the real estate industry for Real Estate Professionals.
 Performing BPOs have become a reliable source of either supplemental income or the sole source of income for many Real Estate Professionals across the country.
 The BPO Industry is a thriving niche in the Real Estate Industry and is poised to grow.

 A BPO Company is essentially a middle man between the financial institutions such as banks/lenders and BPO practitioners.
-BPO Companies qualify and maintain a list of Real Estate Professionals.
-They also gather the BPOs that are submitted from the Real Estate Professionals, ensure BPO accuracy, and submit the QC’d BPOs to the banks/lenders.
+BPO Companies qualify and maintain a list of Real Estate Professionals, typically across the country.
+Typically, a BPO Company will maintain a list of thousands of Real Estate Professionals.
+A BPO Company will typically receive requests to do BPOs from financial institutions (typically in bulk), BPO Companies then select and assign BPOs to agents/brokers, gather the BPOs that are submitted from the Real Estate Professionals, ensure BPO accuracy and order compliance, and submit the completed and QC’d BPOs back to the financial institutions.

-2. The investment firm contacts a BPO Company to perform BPOs on each of the properties in question (they may even order multiple BPOs on one property for comparison).
-A due date is established for the BPOs (usually within a week).
+- The investment firm contacts a BPO Company to perform BPOs on each of the properties in question (they may even order multiple BPOs on one property for comparison).
+A due date is established for the all BPOs (usually within a week).

-3. The BPO Company maintains a list of Real Estate Professionals that perform BPOs.
-The BPO Company locates a BPO practitioner that service the areas where the properties are located.
-The BPO Company contacts the Real Estate Professionals to perform the BPOs.
-The Real Estate Professionals' due date is a few days before the final BPOs are due.
+- The BPO Company maintains a list of Real Estate Professionals who perform BPOs.
+The BPO Company locates Real Estate Professionals who service the individual areas where the properties are located.
+The BPO Company contacts each individual Real Estate Professional to perform each BPO.
+The Real Estate Professionals’ due date is a few days before the final BPOs are due.

-7. The Real Estate Professionals submit their finished BPOs to the BPO Company.
+- Each Real Estate Professionals submits their finished BPO to the BPO Company.